CuckooEXE/Management-Frame-Doom/README.md

 ![Wireless Management Packet](https://mrncciew.files.wordpress.com/2014/10/cwap-probe-10.png)

-So looking through the various Tags we can send over in a Probe Request, I'm looking for something pretty innocuous that would allow stuff more data, and I ended up with Tag Number 0x45 "Time Advertisement"
+So looking through the various Tags we can send over in a Probe Request, I'm looking for something pretty innocuous that would allow stuff more data, and I ended up with Tag Number 0x45 "Time Advertisement".

+## Probe Response

+Probe responses come from the Access Points as they receive the Probe Requests and determine they can indeed connect.
+Well, what if we controlled the AP, and what if we only determine that our client can connect.